 by Sheldon Multiple stone eyes gazed heavenward as myself and Paul entered a mass of marble in Leytonstone, East London.
 The second part of a day trip which had firstly taken us to Chingford Mount (a forthcoming post), we decided to explore this vast, crowded expanse of weathered, wonky crosses and angels.
 St Patrick’s Catholic Cemetery opened […]Read More Amongst the Stones of Leytonstone

 by Sheldon Ticket alert!
 In two weeks time we’ll be kicking off our touring schedule for 2016 with our highly popular tour of Tower Hamlets Cemetery Park!
 Opened as the last of the ‘Magnificent Seven’ Cemeteries in 1841; Tower Hamlets wasn’t quite the success its shareholders had hoped for – the rich flocked to West […]Read More Murder, War & Gore: A Trip to the Long-Gone East End

-by Sheldon Frederick Lane had not slept well.
-As the understudy to one of the leading lights of the Victorian acting world, his mind was already jittered with nerves but this dream had shaken him badly.
-On Thursday 16th December 1897; his mind had been haunted by a terrible dream he’d experienced the night before. […]Read More The Life and Death of William Terriss
+Frederick Lane had not slept well.
+As the understudy to one of the leading lights of the Victorian acting world, his mind was already fraught with nerves, but the dream he’d endured the night before had shaken him badly.
+In this dream he had seen: ‘…Mr Terriss, lying in the landing, surrounded by a crowd, […]Read More The Life and Death of William Terriss

-by Sheldon It was an October morning 1888 when an Elm Coffin left the City mortuary in Golden Lane.
+It was an October morning 1888 when an Elm Coffin left the City mortuary in Golden Lane.
 This was no ordinary Coffin: and this could be verified by the thousands of people who lined the route it meandered on its way to the Ilford Cemetery.
-Not only did they line the route, but they adorned […]Read More City of London Cemetery and Crematorium
+Not only did they line the route, but they adorned the rooftops […]Read More City of London Cemetery and Crematorium